ENGAGEMENT PHOTO PREP

-To kick things off, we've put together this handy guide with tips and FAQs as we plan for your shoot.
+To kick things off we've put together this handy guide with tips and FAQs as we plan for your shoot.
 You've probably seen lots of engagement photos out there on the internet, and it can seem like the possibilities are endless.
 The most important idea to take away from this: be yourselves and enjoy the process!
 There's really no rule book, and our sessions are not about the coolest backdrops, the fanciest outfits, or the most Pinterest-worthy props.
-They’re about you two connecting with each other, and taking a break from planning to celebrate this exciting time.
+They’re about you two connecting with each other, and taking a break from planning to celebrate and document this exciting time in your lives.

 WHAT TO EXPECT

 How do we do this?
 By focusing in on the connection between you two.
 Our goal is to bring out and document your personalities, quirks, and the things you love about each other.
 The way we direct is very organic, camera-unaware, fast paced, fun, and most of all - meaningful.
 First we'll make sure you look great, composing flattering photos with beautiful light, but then our priority is to get you two relaxed and connected.
 We'll ask lots of questions, crack some jokes, move around, give you breathing room - really anything to get your focus off of the camera and onto each other.
 Further into the session we may dig a bit deeper, having you talk about bigger things like personal memories, inside jokes, what connects you two most, or the things that you hope for in your future.